The dog is one of the world’s most destructive mammals. Brazil proves it.

 “The global impacts of domestic dogs on wildlife are grossly underestimated,” researchers concluded in a 2017 study published in the journal Biological Conservation.
 The researchers, based in Australia, convicted dogs in the extinction of 11 species and declared them the third-most-damaging mammal, behind only cats and rodents.

 The International Union for Conservation of Nature maintains a list of animals whose numbers dogs are culling.
 There are 191, and more than half are classified as either endangered or vulnerable.
 They range from lowly iguanas to the famed Tasmanian devil, from doves to monkeys, a diversity of animals with nothing in common beyond the fact that dogs enjoy killing them.
-In New Zealand, the organization reported, a single German shepherd once did in as many as 500 kiwis – and that was the conservative estimate.
+In New Zealand, the organization reported, a single German shepherd once did in as many as 500 kiwis— and that was the conservative estimate.

 “Unfortunately, we have a big problem,” said Piero Genovesi, chair of the agency’s invasive species unit.
 “There is a growing number of dogs.”